behzadmk1378/KNTU_WebGIS_Course_4041_A2/README.md

 # WebGIS Assignment 2 - Interactive Map with Weather

-An interactive web mapping application built with OpenLayers that provides geocoding search functionality and real-time weather information.
+An interactive web mapping application built with OpenLayers that provides geocoding search functionality with autocomplete and real-time weather information.

 ## 🌟 Features

 - **Interactive Map**: Powered by OpenLayers with OpenStreetMap base tiles
-- **Location Search**: Search for any location worldwide using geocoding
+- **Location Search with Autocomplete**: Search for any location worldwide with live suggestions
 - **Weather Information**: Click anywhere on the map to get current weather data
-- **Responsive Design**: Works seamlessly on desktop and mobile devices
+- **Multiple Search Results**: Choose from multiple matching locations
 - **Smooth Animations**: Animated map transitions and user-friendly interactions
+- **Simple Setup**: No external configuration files needed

 ## 📋 Table of Contents